Important Disaster Programs for Pasture-Based Livestock Farmers

 As soon as possible after the farm is accessible you should call your local USDA Farm Service Agency (FSA) office and let them know that you have experienced damage.
 They can advise you on how they want you to report the damage and fill out an application for help.
 With the amount of damage experienced in Florence, it is likely that some local offices may have been damaged, so the actual application process may vary with the county you are in.
 It is important that you notify FSA before you start making permanent repairs, and it is also important that you document all costs you incur during recovery.

-Currently there are authorized and funded programs available from USDA-FSA to pay for lost livestock, fix damaged fences, remove storm debris, and to pay for damage to hay, feed, and pasture forage.
+Currently, there are authorized and funded programs available from USDA-FSA to pay for lost livestock, fix damaged fences, remove storm debris, and to pay for damage to hay, feed, and pasture forage.
 These programs are described here briefly.
-Fact sheets on each of these programs are available on the Disaster Page at NC Cooperative Extension’s website.
+Fact sheets on each of these programs are available on the NC Disaster Information Center website.

 Livestock Indemnity Program (LIP).
 The LIP pays for livestock that were killed as a result of the storm.
 Eligibility is limited to livestock kept for commercial production and excludes animals kept as pets, for recreation (such as show animals).
 Most species of farm animals are eligible including cattle, sheep, goats, poultry, and a variety of exotic species.
 Payment rates are set at 75% of the national average value of these species, and a detailed payment schedule is available.